tesshuflower/samples/policy/README.md

 This policy creates a velero restore resource to all managed clusters with a label `acm-pv-dr=restore`.
 The restore resource is used to restore applications resources and PVs from a selected backup.
-The restore uses the `nsToRestore` hdr-app-configmap property to specify the namespaces for the applications to restore
+The restore uses the `nsToRestore` hdr-app-configmap property to specify the namespaces for the applications to restore.

+<b>Note:</b>
+1. The restore operation doesn't update PV or PVC resources if the restored resource is already on the cluster where the app data is restored.
+Make sure your application is not installed on that cluster before the restore operation is executed - the PV or PVC available with the restore app should not exist on the restore cluster prior to the restore operation.
+2. The restore cluster must be able to access the region where the restore PV and snapshots are located.
+3. The restore cluster must have a `VolumeSnapshotLocation` velero resource with the same name as the one used by the backup `volumeSnapshotLocations` property.
+The `VolumeSnapshotLocation` resource from the restore cluster must point to the backed up PV snapshots location, otherwise the restore operation will fail to restore the PV.